graded-cs-resources/p5js-starter-with-typings/Readme.md

 ## Trying it out with GitPod

-To try out this project with gitpod, you can simply go to your Address Bar up :point_up: there, click inside, and add `gitpod.io/#` BEFORE the address bare.
+To try out this project with gitpod, you can simply go to your Address Bar up :point_up: there, click inside, and add `gitpod.io/#` BEFORE the address already there.
 Gitpod will ask you to sign in with a GitHub id (you'll need to register if you haven't) and then it will create a full-fledged environment to play with this code.